 It was my pleasure to be invited to bring “greetings” from the Florida Division and from the Early Camp.
 It was a very fine celebration that not only saw the birth of new life in the form of this new chapter but we witnessed the induction of nineteen new members of the UDC.
 The new chapter was chartered with two dozen members.
 Not Bad!!

 But here is the point: It is said that “Behind every good man is a good woman.”
 I can’t help but think that there is an implication here with our camp and the Cause we promote here in Tampa Bay.
 No matter how successful and productive we can be as a camp our potential is enhanced many times over with a good relationship with a group of like-minded, determined and dedicated women.
 Remember this, that the battlefield effort that our Confederate forefathers fought on the battlefield would have been impossible without the support and backing of the ladies.

 Let me write this: These ladies are determined, like-minded and totally dedicated.
 We have the ingredients with this new chapter of bonding a great and lasting relationship which will only make us as a camp stronger and much more effective.
 They have, in every way, expressed a desire to work closely with us in all of our endeavours.

 It is with the greatest delight that I welcome the ladies of the new Augusta Jane Evans Wilson Chapter #2640 into our community.

 From the Adjutant’s Desk:

-The Gen. Jubal A. Early Camp 556, SCV Muster Roll for August 2004 lists 90 Full Members, 16 Legionnaires, and 1 Associate.
+The Gen. Jubal A. Early Camp 556, SCV Muster Roll for April 2004 lists 86 Full Members, 16 Legionnaires, and 1 Associate Member.

 Please feel free to contact me concerning any membership or Camp issues that may arise.
-I can be reached by phone at (813) 971-4541 before 10 PM, or by email at [email protected] (please make a note of my new email address).
+I can be reached by phone at (813) 971-4541 before 10 PM, or by email.

 Adjutant Scott Rose